 The key to safety are clear expectations for the campers and lots of supervision while the campers are in the water.
 In addition to the amazing Camp Keff staff we add the swim instructors and lifeguards to facilitate the programming in the pool and add additional layers of supervision.

 When campers in our B’yachad and teen programs swim off site whether at a water park, lake or the ocean lifeguards are always present and trained to be life guards in the areas the campers are swimming in.
-Campers may only swim in designated areas when they are safe to do so.
+Campers may only swim in designated areas when it is safe to do so.

 Who goes on field trips?

-All of our signature camp programs for grades K-12 as well as some one week programs leave the campus for a field trip at least once per session.
+All of our signature camp programs for grades K – 10 as well as some one week programs leave the campus for a field trip at least once per session.
 Older groups go on multiple trips per session.
-We take campers to a variety of destinations on both day long field trips and for grades 3-6 on our two night camping trip.
+We take campers to a variety of destinations on both day long field trips and for grades 3 – 6 on our two night camping trip.
 Unfortunately, these trips are for campers only, parents are not permitted to attend.
 Preschoolers do not have trips in any of their programs.
 For our youngest campers special guests come to us!